-Land Use - The subject corridor is urban in nature, characterized by professional, retail, industrial, and commercial development and clusters of lot/block residential development.
-The land surrounding the area under consideration is characterized by residential development to the north and military aviation development to the southwest.
-Presently, the land use in the subject area is characterized as a rural with no development.
-Changes in development shall be in accordance with the City's Future Land Use Map and Thoroughfare Plan.
+Land Use - The subject corridor is a mixture of commercial and residential in nature as observed along the Stan Schlueter Loop (FM 3470) roadway frontage.
+Presently, the land use in the annexation area is characterized as a rural, open area with no development.
+Changes in development shall be in accordance with the City's Future Land Use Map and Thoroughfare Plan as amended by the City Council.
 Developers of the property within the annexed area shall be responsible for their proportionate share of public facilities and roadways.

-Population Density - The area under consideration is vacant.
+Population Density - The annexed area is vacant.
 Therefore, the timeline and construction of any future Capital improvements (if necessary) shall be identified and prioritized by the City Council as part of a master planning process.